popsc30/rademo/final_report.md

-# Company Leave Policy
+# Company Leave Policy Guide

-## Overview
+## Introduction
-Welcome aboard!
-We’re excited to have you with us.
-This guide provides a comprehensive overview of the company's leave policy to ensure you understand your entitlements and the procedures for requesting leave.
+This guide provides a comprehensive overview of the company's leave policy, designed to help you understand your entitlements and the procedures for requesting leave.

----

 ## 1. Review the Employee Handbook
-The leave policy is detailed in the **Employee Handbook**, which is available on the company intranet.
+The company's leave policy is detailed in the Employee Handbook, which is available on the company intranet.

-- **Access the intranet** and locate the Employee Handbook for comprehensive information on leave entitlements, procedures, and guidelines.
+**Action**: Access the company intranet and locate the Employee Handbook for comprehensive details.

----

-## 2. Understand Your Entitlements
+## 2. Understand the Types of Leave
-According to the documents, employees are entitled to:
+The company offers several types of leave:

-- **Paid Annual Leave:** Minimum of 20 days per year.
+- **Paid Annual Leave**: Minimum of 20 days per year.
-- **Sick Leave:** Entitlements and procedures are detailed in the Employee Handbook.
+- **Sick Leave**: Available for when you are unwell.
-- **Bereavement Leave:** Specific days allocated for bereavement, detailed in the Employee Handbook.
+- **Bereavement Leave**: Provided for the loss of a family member.

----
+**Action**: Check the Employee Handbook for specific details on eligibility, accrual rates, and procedures for each type of leave.

 ## 3. Requesting Leave
-To request leave, follow these steps:

-1. **Speak to Your Manager:**
-   - Discuss your leave request with your direct manager.

-2. **Submit a Formal Request:**
-   - Use the company’s leave request form, which can typically be found on the intranet or provided by your manager.

-3. **HR Approval:**
-   - Your leave request will need approval from the HR department.
-Ensure you allow sufficient time for processing.

----

-## 4. During Your Leave
-While on leave, stay accessible if necessary, especially for critical issues.
-Check with your manager for specific expectations.

----

-## 5. Returning from Leave
-- Notify your manager and HR of your return date in advance.
+To request leave, you should inform your manager and HR in advance.
-- If required, submit any necessary documentation (e.g., medical certificates for sick leave).

----

-## 6. Additional Resources
+Although the document does not specify exact procedures, it is standard practice to submit a formal leave request, often through an internal system or by filling out a leave form.

+**Action**: Contact your manager or HR to understand the specific process for requesting leave at Yueniu Tech.

+## 4. HR Contacts for Assistance
-For any questions or further clarification, contact the HR team:
+If you have any questions or need further assistance, you can reach out to the HR team:

-- **HR Manager:** Sarah Liu – sarah.liu@yueniutech.com
+- **HR Manager**: Sarah Liu – sarah.liu@yueniutech.com
-- **HR Generalist:** Tom Zhang – tom.zhang@yueniutech.com
+- **HR Generalist**: Tom Zhang – tom.zhang@yueniutech.com
-- **Phone:** +64 9 123 4567
+- **Phone**: +64 9 123 4567

----

-If you ever have questions or need support, please don’t hesitate to reach out to your manager or the HR team.
+**Action**: Use the provided contact information to get in touch with HR for any leave-related queries.

+## 5. Additional Resources
+Other important policies and guidelines are available on the intranet, such as the Code of Conduct, Data Protection and Privacy Policy, Equal Employment Opportunity Policy, and Remote Work Guidelines.

+**Action**: Explore these resources on the intranet for a broader understanding of company policies.

+By following these steps, you will be able to understand and navigate the company's leave policy effectively.